YOU'RE A MUSICIAN

 OUR TRACKS + CLIENTS

-Have a listen to some of the tracks we've worked on OR check out our Spotify playlist of past and present reocording clients.
+Have a listen to some of the tracks we've worked on and check out our Spotify playlist made up of our recording clients.

 RECORDING STUDIO MAP

 Isolation Booths to record individual instruments or vocals

 Live Room to record the full band or ensemble

 Windows between the live room, isolation booths and control room allow musicians to see and interact with each other and with their engineer during recording